 Notification of Transactions of Directors/Persons Discharging Managerial Responsibilities (PDMRs)

-TORONTO, ON / ACCESSWIRE / July 27, 2021 / AEX Gold Inc. (AIM:AEXG)(TSXV:AEX), announces that on July 26, 2021 it was informed that Livermore Partners LLC, a company in which David Neuhauser, Non-Executive Director of AEX, is Managing Director, acquired a total of 128,300 common shares of no par value in the Company for an average price of $0.54.
+TORONTO, ON / ACCESSWIRE / July 30, 2021 / AEX Gold Inc. (AIM:AEXG)(TSXV:AEX), announces that on July 27, 2021 it was informed that Livermore Partners LLC, a company in which David Neuhauser, Non-Executive Director of AEX, is Managing Director, acquired a total of 104,800 common shares of no par value in the Company for an average price of $0.54.
+This brings Livermore Partners LLC's total holding to 11,700,610 shares, 6.607% of the capital in the Company.

 DEALING NOTIFICATION FORM